marcopennekamp/lore/performance.md

 - Entirely split multi-functions based on arity.
 This would also allow us to unroll the loop when constructing the input type tuple.
 - Ensure that all unit types are the same?
+- If a multi-function has multiple arities, use a "distribution" function with a switch on the args length that calls individual dispatching functions.
+The compiler could also call into the individual functions directly.
+There is really no reason to let arity slow us down, since it's easily dealt with (as long as we don't support varargs).
+This also goes hand in hand with the idea of splitting dispatch across functions so that the compiler can directly call into a subtree.